ashikkhulal/dotnet-30/day_02/class_lesson/README.md

 **TimeSpan** is a struct that is used to represent time in days, hour, minutes, seconds, and milliseconds.
 Subtraction of two dates results in TimeSpan.

 The DateTime struct overloads +, -, ==, !=, >, <, <=, >= operators to ease out addition, subtraction, and comparison of dates.
 These make it easy to work with dates.

-## Data-type conversions:
-The values of certain data types are automatically converted to different data types in C#.
-This is called an implicit conversion.

-However, not all data types are implicitly converted to other data types.
-It must be specified explicitly.

 ## String Concatenation:
 Multiple strings can be concatenated with **+** operator.